m-khalid/invoice/README.md

 # Requirements:
 1. node v12.12.0 or higher.
 2. PostgreSQL v21.2.3 or higher
-3. you have to install package in your dependencies:
+3. you have to install dependencies in your enviroment:
 ```
 npm install
 ```